tjrileywisc/waltham_gis/readme.md

 # Analysis of the built environment of Waltham, MA

-This repository uses `pdm` for its dependencies and `dvc` for its data.
+This repository uses `pdm` for its dependencies a postgis database for managing data.

 The data have been obtained from scripts [here](https://github.com/tjrileywisc/waltham_etl) are are using publicly available sources such as MassGIS and the US Census.